Riverscapes/arcGNAT/Segment-Stream-Network.md

 **Downstream Reach ID**

-Object ID value of the stream reach that represents the outflow point (i.e. furthest downstream) for the stream network.
+Object ID value of the stream reach that represents the outflow point (i.e. farthest downstream) for the stream network.

 **Stream Name Field**

-Attribute field (i.e. GNIS_Name) in the stream network polyline feature class that will be used by the internal stream ordering and branching processes.
+Attribute field (i.e. GNIS_Name) in the stream network polyline feature class that will be used to dissolve the stream network into new stream reaches before segmentation.
 Stream reach records with a blank (i.e. ' ') or NULL values in this field will not be dissolved.

 **Segmentation Method**

+When a stream reach is segmented there is almost always a sliver of stream length that remains after segmentation occurs.
+For example, if a stream reach is 811m long and the segmentation length is 300m, 2 300m segments will be generated and there will be a 211m sliver of stream remaining.
+The tool has three different methods for handling the 211m section.

 Three segmentation methods are available:

-1. Remaining segment at inflow (top) of stream branch
+1. Remaining segment sliver at inflow (top) of stream **branch**

-2. Remaining segment at outflow (bottom) of stream branch
+2. Remaining segment sliver at outflow (bottom) of stream **branch**

-3. Divide remainder between all reaches per stream branch
+3. Divide remainder sliver length between all reaches per stream **branch**

 **Output Segmented Line Network**